-The ICPP is an innovative partnership between the Public Interest Advocacy Centre (PIAC) and the Aboriginal Legal Service NSW/ACT (ALS).
-Together we will bring about practical changes to improve outcomes for Aboriginal and Torres Strait Islander children and families in the child protection system.
+The Indigenous Child Protection Project (ICPP) is a partnership between PIAC and the Aboriginal Legal Service NSW/ACT (ALS) which aims to bring about practical changes to improve outcomes for Aboriginal and Torres Strait Islander children and families in the NSW child protection system.

 The need for urgent action